-A new study shows that regular brainstorming sessions are not likely to lead to an increase in unique ideas.
+A new study shows that most brainstorming activities are not likely to lead to an increase in unique ideas.

 “It was surprising,” says co-author Melanie S. Brucks, an assistant professor at Columbia University.
 “People got worse at one type of idea generation, even as they thought they were getting better at it.”

 Co-author Szu-chi Huang, an associate professor at the Stanford Graduate School of Business, also admits she was taken aback by the results, recently published in the Journal of the Association for Consumer Research.
 “In my field, practice is always good,” she said.
 “It’s always about practice — do it every day and you will learn and improve your skills, or at least build good habits.

 Lead author Brucks says she initially was drawn to the subject as a graduate student, because she wanted to come up with better ideas herself.
 “There’s a ton of research out there that shows how practice seems to help with everything if you want to improve performance,” she explains.
 “I thought, ‘Well, OK, I can just practice creativity, and I’ll get good at it.’”

 While there was plenty of work on one-shot interventions — such as using visualization techniques during idea-generating sessions, for example — there was almost no research into the question of whether repetition over time would lead to increased output of conceptual breakthroughs.

 Divergent thinking, the sort that is utilized in idea-generating sessions, involves branching off from what a person knows and coming up with new ideas.

 Often, to come up with a viable concept, “you need them both,” Brucks explains.
 “They’re both really important, but also very different.”

 To test how practice would affect idea generation over time, and what factors might affect productivity, Brucks and Huang constructed a two-part investigation.

-Brainstorming new product names
+Brainstorming activities to generate new product names

 All of the participants had to complete their tasks between 6:00 a.m. and 12:00 p.m.
 After the study, they took a survey in which they reported their perception of how well they had performed.

 To practice creativity effectively, we have to change how we define practice.
-The structure needs to be more dynamic.

 Besides just counting the quantity of unique ideas, Brucks and Huang also gave the ideas to a panel of judges to evaluate their novelty — basically, ideas that were clever and memorable.
 “For example, if I’m trying to come up with names for a podcast app, I can come up with hundreds of ideas that are unique, but not very novel,” Brucks explains.
 “I might call it Podcast Organizer, or some variation of that.
-All those ideas could be unique, but they’re derivative.”

 In contrast, playful names such as Earworm or Peas in a Pod would be more novel.

 Novel ideas “come from a different perspective and depart from the most obvious,” she says.
 “Usually it comes from having random ideas and then incorporating them.

 On average, they actually dreamed up ideas that were significantly less novel on the last day of the research than they did on the first.

 One group worked between 8:00 a.m. and 10:00 a.m., while another got 4:00 p.m. to 6:00 p.m., and a third “flexible” group could pick whatever time they wanted between 6:00 a.m. and midnight.

 After after each session they had to record how difficult it had been to generate new names.

 As it turns out, “people are prone to habitual thinking late in the day,” Brucks explains.
 “They’re even less likely to diverge from already well-traveled cognitive pathways.”
-And contrary to the stereotype of creative geniuses staying up late, people who did their brainstorming at 11 p.m. had the worst productivity over time.
+And contrary to the stereotype of creative geniuses staying up late, people who did their team brainstorming activities at 11 p.m. had the worst productivity over time.